Saafslaaf/Cypher-Rat-v3.5-Update-7-24/README.md

 ------------------------------------------------------------------------
 # new functionality has been added to wipe content of phone
 # persistence has been improved apk cannot be deleted!
-# unless u remove the conntection
+# unless u remove the connectection
 # stable fucking Build
 # Telegram @freewayrickyross